-If you’re planning a deck, don’t forget to consider the plants for the space.
-Plants can enhance the look and feel of your outdoor living area.
-But they can be functional as well as beautiful.
-Here’s what to keep in mind when choosing plants for your deck space.
+When planning the layout of your deck, don’t forget to consider plants for the space.
+Plants enhance the look and feel of your outdoor living area.
+While plants are both functional and beautiful, here are some helpful tips to keep in mind when choosing plants for your deck.

 Pest Repellent Varieties

-No one wants to sit out on the deck and spend the entire time swatting flies or smacking mosquitoes.
-Instead of using toxic spray or spending time applying bug spray, consider adding plants that can keep the bugs at bay for you.
-Here are a few of our favorites, and what they keep away:
+When enjoying your deck, you don’t want to spend the entire time swatting at flies or smacking mosquitoes.
+Instead of using bug spray, consider plants that will naturally do the job for you.
+Here are a few of our favorites and what bugs they keep away:

 Petunias – these brightly colored flowers not only look and smell amazing, but they also keep away beetles, aphids, and tomato worms